jonlpersson/ed-latimore/site/_posts/2020-12-20-how-to-be-an-attractive-man-no-bs-guide.md

 In my personal experience, full beards are polarizing.
 Some women like them, some don’t.
 Research published in the Journal of Evolutionary Biology suggests that [full beards are most attractive to women looking for long-term relationships](https://onlinelibrary.wiley.com/doi/full/10.1111/jeb.12958).
 With that said, not everyone can pull off a full beard.

 If you have trouble getting hair bumps but still want a clean-shaven look, then an electric razor is your best bet.
-I’m a black guy who gets hair bumps BAD, so when I enlisted in the ARMY and was forced to shave daily with a regular disposable or cartridge razor, my face quickly got bad.<br>​​
+I’m a black guy who gets hair bumps BAD, so when I enlisted in the ARMY and was forced to shave daily with a regular disposable or cartridge razor, my face quickly got bad.

 <div class="cms-embed" data-cms-embed="PGEgdGFyZ2V0PSJfYmxhbmsiIGhyZWY9Imh0dHBzOi8vd3d3LmFtYXpvbi5jb20vZ3Avc2VhcmNoP2llPVVURjgmdGFnPWh0dHBlZHdhcmRjMDctMjAmbGlua0NvZGU9dXIyJmxpbmtJZD02YmU5NmIyYjliNTA5NDRjYWY1YzNlYzFiY2IwNDNkYyZjYW1wPTE3ODkmY3JlYXRpdmU9OTMyNSZpbmRleD1iZWF1dHkma2V5d29yZHM9ZWxlY3RyaWMgcmF6b3IiPkEgZ3JlYXQgc2VsZWN0aW9uIG9mIGVhc2lseSBhZmZvcmRhYmxlIGVsZWN0cmljIHJhem9yczwvYT4="><a target="_blank" href="https://www.amazon.com/gp/search?ie=UTF8&amp;tag=httpedwardc07-20&amp;linkCode=ur2&amp;linkId=6be96b2b9b50944caf5c3ec1bcb043dc&amp;camp=1789&amp;creative=9325&amp;index=beauty&amp;keywords=electric razor">A great selection of easily affordable electric razors</a></div>